 No visit to South Australia is complete without a day or two in the capital.
 Adelaide is located on the southern coast of South Australia.
 It sits on the Adelaide Plain, nestled between the protected waters of St Vincent Gulf and the Mt Lofty Ranges

 With dozens of things to do in Adelaide, South Australia, there is no way you will be bored.
-From visiting museums to beaches, hiking in the hills and parks to festivals, markets and wine tasting, there is something to suit everyone.
+From visiting museums to beaches, hiking in the hills and parks to festivals, markets and wine tasting, there are Adelaide tourist attractions to suit everyone.
 The best time of year to visit Adelaide is “Mad March” for not only beautiful weather but for the second largest Fringe Festival in the world, the throb of v8 car races and multiple other events.
 But don’t worry, there are plenty of reasons to visit all year round – even winter offers some unique experiences.

 Where to stay in Adelaide